Keycapsss/puchi-ble/README.md

 Press RESET (short RST with GND) twice within 500ms.
 The blue led will start slowly dimming and a Mass Storage (NRF52BOOT) should appear in your file explorer.

+Now you can copy the ZMK UF2 firmware file on it.

 ## Status Led's

 - Red solid: power connected